All emergency services

 People have reported increased incidents of tick-borne encephalitis.

-Measles cases can routinely occur in Russia, with the country currently experiencing an increase in measles activity.
-Make sure your vaccinations are up-to-date before you travel.
+Measles cases can routinely occur in Russia, with the country currently experiencing increased measles activity.
+Make sure your vaccinations are up to date before you travel.

 More information: